FarronF/limerick-council-meetings/meetings/2016/06/20-Monthly Meeting of Metropolitan District of Limerick/Minutes of Meeting of Metropolitan District of Limerick held on 16th May 2016.md

 Council website or at the front desk in Planning and Environmental Services

-Department in County Hall, Dooradoyle.---
+Department in County Hall, Dooradoyle.
+---
 12

 The Director, Physical Development undertook to address the information request made by the